-Answer: (a) 22 conductors [Annex C, Table C.1]
+Answer: Twenty-two 18 TFFN fixture wires can be installed in trade size 1⁄2 electrical metallic tubing conductors [Annex C, Table C.1].
 (K) Bushing.
 When a raceway is used for the support or protection of cables, a bushing to reduce the potential for abrasion must be placed at the location where the cables enter the raceway in accordance with 300.15(C).
-Figure 760-7
+Figure 760-8